void-linux/void-docs/src/config/network/connman.md

 system trays, `connman-gtk` for GTK, `cmst` for QT and `connman-ncurses` for ncurses based UI.

-## Preventing DNS overides by ConnMan
+## Preventing DNS overrides by ConnMan

 Create `/etc/sv/connmand/conf` with the following content: